Our site uses cookies to improve the user experience and we recommend accepting its use to take full advantage of the navigation

 Fr.
 Frederic RÀFOLS i Vidal (Barcelona, Spain)

-Today, Jesus is asking us to look up and watch the skies.
-This morning, after three days of continuous rain, the sky has appeared clear and radiant, in one of the most splendid days of this Fall.
-By and by, now that the weathermen are like family members, we become more conversant with weather changes.
-But, on the other hand, we find many more difficulties in understanding the changing times in which we live: “You know how to interpret the appearance of the earth and the sky; why do you not know how to interpret the present time?”
+Today.
+Jesus wants us to lift our eyes toward heaven.
+This morning, after three days of steady rain, the sky appeared bright and clear—one of the most splendid days of this autumn.
+We’ve become quite good at understanding changes in the weather; meteorologists have practically become part of the family.
+Yet we find it much harder to understand the times we are living in: “You know how to interpret the appearance of the earth and the sky; why do you not know how to interpret the present time?”
 (Lk 12:56).
-Amongst those listening to Jesus, many let go of a unique chance in the history of Mankind.
-They could not identify the Son of God in Jesus.
-They didn't know the time, the hour of salvation.
+Many of those who listened to Jesus let a unique moment in all of human history pass them by.
+They did not recognize in Jesus the Son of God.
+They failed to see the time, the hour of salvation.

-The II Vatican Council, in the Constitution Gaudium et spes (n.
-4), updates today's Gospel: “The Church has always had the duty of scrutinizing the signs of the times and of interpreting them in the light of the Gospel (…).
+The Second Vatican Council, in the Constitution Gaudium et Spes (no. 4), brings today’s Gospel into our own era: “The Church has always had the duty of scrutinizing the signs of the times and of interpreting them in the light of the Gospel (…).
 We must therefore recognize and understand the world in which we live, its explanations, its longings, and its often dramatic characteristics.”

 Thoughts on Today's Gospel